braidnetworks/dynohot/README.md

 ---------------

 Probably your service has a file called `main.js` or whatever that starts an HTTP server.
-The easiest way to enable hot reloading is to add a call to `hot.import.meta.accept` in this "top" module.
+The easiest way to enable hot reloading is to add a call to `import.meta.hot.accept` in this "top" module.
 So your file would look something like this:

 ```js